anderspalm/Android-Multiple-Api-Flight-Booking-Application/research.md

 •	Being a global traveler as a child Bob has experiences travelling alone and it does not bother him, he actually is thrilled at the possibility of encountering new cultures first hand.

+•	Avid app user, explained that he uses travel apps to glance over information about a location

+•	Only uses an app if the UI is easy to navigate

 •	Researches regularly holiday sites he would like to visit